-It was gratifying to see Time magazine recently set the record straight and admit it was wrong by finally pronouncing on its cover what some of us have known for many years: that saturated fats like butter containing natural cholesterol are in fact beneficial to health and not the dietary demons they’ve been portrayed for the past 5+ decades.
+It was gratifying to see Time magazine set the record straight and admit it was wrong by finally pronouncing on its cover what’s been known for many years.
+Saturated fats like butter and liver containing natural cholesterol are in fact beneficial to health.
+They are far from the dietary demons they’ve been portrayed for the past 5+ decades.

 While it was great to see butter and the benefits of cholesterol finally get their day in the sun, don’t expect to see the lowfat/nonfat dairy and butter substitutes disappear overnight from the dairy aisle at your local supermarket.
 Changing the thought process of several generations duped into thinking saturated fat and cholesterol are bad takes years if not a decade or more.

 If you take the initiative to research on your own, though, no worries.
 You are far ahead of the curve and will avoid harm from the standard nutritional nonsense still being taught despite even conventional sources like Time magazine which now recognize the benefits of cholesterol and saturated fats.

 Are you new to the concept that cholesterol is beneficial to health?
 Did you know that saturated fat sources like butter (even commercialized versions like rolled butter) coconut oil, liver and egg yolks from chicken, goose or duck should play a prominent role in a healthy, traditionally oriented diet?

 If so, the list below of the benefits of cholesterol should help clarify the importance of this nutrient’s role in the body.
 Don’t let the Fake News from the American Heart Association about coconut oil and other saturated fats concern you.
 Such propaganda with no unbiased science behind it is designed to protect the GMO edible oil industry, not you!

 The list below summarizes the nine critical body functions that either don’t work at all or work very poorly without cholesterol.